forty7x/SBCS/README.md

 ### Challenges and Limitations
 As expected, due to time constraints, the original idea was too complicated for the time alloted.
 But I have implemented the two most important features according to the TA notes on my project proposal.
 The chord synthesizer using additive synthesis.
 Another idea I had was to synthesize real word instrument sounds like guitar but again I wasnt able due to lack of time.
 I would like to implement these features in the future and be able to play realisitc sounding instrument sounds.

+### How to Run the project
+This is fairly straightforward and no build is necessary.
+Just run the python file and it will work.
+The menu is pretty self-explanatory too.